-Participants may direct their 401(k) salary deferrals and employer contributions to be invested into any of the investment options offered by the Plan as well as the Range Resources Corporation common stock.
+Participants may direct their 401(k) salary deferrals and employer contributions to be invested into any of the investment options offered by the Plan, including Range Resources Corporation common stock.
 Beginning in 2010, a self-directed brokerage account was added where monies are invested in mutual funds and investment decisions are directed by employees.
-Employees are limited to a maximum investment in the self-directed brokerage account of 50% of their 401k investment balance.
+Employees are limited to a maximum investment in the self-directed brokerage account of 50% of their 401(k) investment balance.